bbc/psammead/packages/utilities/psammead-calendars/README.md

 ### Jalaali

 The functionality of this helper is to to convert a `Gregorian` calendar moment into its `Jalaali` equivalent and outputting it as a string to be used by other components.
 This helper relies on `jalaali-js` which contains the logic to carry out the conversions from `Gregorian` to `Jalaali`.
 Documentation of this dependency can be found [here](https://www.npmjs.com/package/jalaali-js).
+This helper currently only supports Pashto and Persian/Farsi Jalaali calendar month names.

 ## Usage

 <!-- Description of the component usage -->
-Follow this template and replace CALENDAR_NAME
+### Follow this template and replace CALENDAR_NAME:
 ```
 import { CALENDAR_NAME } from "@bbc/psammead-calendars"
 ```
-Jalaali Example
+### Jalaali Usage
 ```
 import { jalaali } from "@bbc/psammead-calendars"
 ```
+To use the Jalaali formatter contains a function called `formatDate()`.
+This function takes a `moment` object as its argument which needs to have `ps` or `fa` set as its locale.
+The function then uses the `moment` with it's logic to return a string in a day, year, month format e.g. `11 دی 1397`.

+If an unsupported `moment` or locale set on the `moment` is passed in, then the output will `return null`.

 ## Contributing